-The existing development is legal nonconforming in terms of the landscaping and floor area ratio (FAR), and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
+The existing development is legal-nonconforming in terms of the parking, setback, landscaping, and floor area ratio (FAR), and therefore is subject to the nonconforming provisions of the Costa Mesa Municipal Code (CMMC) Section 13-204.
 Pursuant to this Code Section, a conforming use may be located on a nonconforming property so long as the new site modifications do not result in greater site nonconformities, and such improvements bring the site into greater conformance with Code requirements.
+In addition, the CMMC requires that if a site is legal non-conforming in regard to parking, a use may not be replaced with a use that requires more parking, unless the additional parking is provided pursuant to the CMMC.
+The CMMC and General Plan establish maximum floor area ratios (FARs) for each non-residential land use designation based on trip generation characteristics.
+Pursuant to the General Plan, the maximum FAR for the proposed use is 0.20 and the existing FAR is 0.67.

-Improvements would be made to bring this structure into compliance with current building and safety codes; however, and as specifically allowed by the CMMC, the existing site nonconformities can remain pursuant to the City's legal nonconforming provisions.
+Improvements would be made to bring this structure into compliance with current building and safety codes; however, and as specifically allowed by the CMMC, the building size and placement on the site and associated nonconforming FAR, setbacks and landscaping can remain pursuant to the City's legal-nonconforming provisions.
 The applicant is proposing to bring the property into closer conformance by providing additional site landscaping.
+Lastly, the parking required for the vacuum and sewing machine sales and supply store is the same for the cannabis retail establishment and therefore no additional parking is required.